 Emerald Green Arborvitae is popular because it doesn’t grow more than 2-3’ wide, and doesn’t require any pruning.
 For really big screens, consider Leyland Cypress and Excelsa Cedar (a cultivar of giant arborvitae), both of which can get up to 20’ wide.
 Douglas Fir and giant arborvitae get even bigger, growing as wide as forty feet at maturity.

 When planting a privacy screen you should position the trees at least twelve feet away from your home or foundation.
 You will also want to stay at least six feet away from patios, fences, and other structures.
 If planting under a utility line you will want to use trees or shrubs that will not get too tall.
 Also, pay attention to their width at maturity and space your new plants as far apart as their mature width.
+You might want to take into consideration if it is a deciduous tree – meaning it will lose it’s leaves over the winter and flush out in the spring with all new leaves.
+Also shade trees are an option if you want some nice land underneath to sit and relax under.
+We have some great options!

 |Cultivar||Mature Height||Mature Width||Growth Rate||USDA Zone|